luau-lang/rfcs/docs/amended-require-resolution.md

 require("@libs/dependency")
 ```

-The main drawback of this approach is that projects with many _external_ dependencies will have many `@` symbols appearing within require statements.
+The main drawback of this approach is that projects with many _external_ dependencies will have many `@` symbols appearing within require expressions.

 This is similar to [Lune's approach](https://lune-org.github.io/docs/getting-started/2-introduction/8-modules#file-require-statements) and is identical to the approach currently described in [require-by-string-aliases.md](require-by-string-aliases.md).

 #### (1b) Make relative paths explicit with `./` prefix

-We make usage of the `./` prefix necessary in relative require statements.
+We make usage of the `./` prefix necessary in relative require expressions.
 This means that any unprefixed string is always treated as an aliased path.
 ```luau
 -- Requires /My/Libraries/Directory/dependency.luau